Skip to content

 Foundation Year entry

-If you are a UK student and do not meet the entry requirements for this course, our Foundation Year has a route to Social Work BA (Hons).
+If you are a UK student and do not meet the entry requirements for this course, you may be nominated on our Foundation Year in Clinical Sciences and Medicine programme.

 Pass each module and achieve a programme average of at least 40%.